The Garden Grazer

 The ingredient list is longer than most of my recipes, but many are simply herbs and seasonings that make the lentil loaf taste warm and comforting.

-There is no need to sauté ingredients before baking.
+There's no need to sauté any ingredients before baking.
 Simply:

 • Grab your food processor.

-• Mix the ingredients in a large bowl.
+• Mix the ingredients together in a large bowl.

 • Form the lentil loaf mixture in a loaf pan.